antononcube/RakuForPrediction-book/Articles/LLM-aids-for-processing-of-the-first-Carlson-Putin-interview.md

 In this section we show how the spoken parts can be rephrased in the style of certain political celebrities.

+Here are examples of using LLM to rephrase Tucker Carlson's questions into the style of Hillary Clinton:

 ```raku
 for ^2 {